Media

 Latest News

-Washington, DC – Congressman Adrian Smith (R-NE) released the following statement after voting for the Stop Trading on Congressional Knowledge (STOCK) Act, which passed 417 to 2:
+Washington, DC – Congressman Adrian Smith (R-NE) released the following statement on Tax Day: